 You don’t need a license to work as a handyman in Nevada.
-However, if you plan to take on projects which require a building license or have a value of $1,000 or more (including labor and materials), you must have a Nevada general contractor license issued by the Nevada State Contractors Board.2
+However, if you plan to take on projects that require a building license or have a value of $1,000 or more (including labor and materials), you must have a Nevada general contractor license issued by the Nevada State Contractors Board.

 There are three license classification options available:

 General engineering contractor, which requires specialized engineering knowledge and skills

-General building contractor, which involves construction or remodeling of buildings
+General building contractor, which involves the construction or remodeling of buildings

 Specialty contractors, which involve specialized building trades of crafts (such as plumbing and heating, electrical, carpentry, roofing and siding, etc.)

-Choose the classification that most accurately describes the type of work you plan to do as a handyperson.3
+Choose the classification that most accurately describes the type of work you plan to do as a handyperson.

-Keep in mind that you must obtain a Nevada Business ID from the Nevada Secretary of State Business Portal before completing the application.4
+Keep in mind that you must obtain a Nevada Business ID from the Nevada Secretary of State Business Portal before completing the application.